 Characteristics of the Successful Candidate

-In addition to the qualifications stated above, key stakeholders identified the capabilities and attributes of a successful candidate listed below.
+In addition to the qualifications stated above, institutional key stakeholders identified the following list of additional capabilities and attributes of a successful candidate.

-- Promote professional development for self and entire staff.
+- Value professional development for self and staff.

 History of the Position

 For many years Counseling Services has been an integral component of CWU’s Student Medical and Counseling Clinic (SMaCC).
 SMaCC was overseen by an Executive Director with Directors of Student Medical Services and Student Counseling Services managing much of the day-to-day operations of their respective units.
 Beginning in 2018 and with the full support of the Provost and Interim Dean of Student Success, the university embarked on a significant benchmarking process to evaluate health and wellness best practices nationally in an effort to thoughtfully expand and enhance these services to better meet the evolving needs of CWU students.
 During this period of evaluation, the Director of Counseling was named as the SMaCC Interim Executive Director (Rhonda McKinney) and the Associate Director/Training Psychologist (Cindy Bruns) stepped up her responsibilities to also serve as the Interim Director of Counseling Services.